Anne Finch, Countess of Winchilsea: The Spleen

-Finch's experimented with the poetic traditions of her day, often straying from the fold through her use of rhyme, metre and content, which ranged from the simplistic to the metaphysical.
+Finch experimented with the poetic traditions of her day, often straying from the fold through her use of rhyme, metre and content, which ranged from the simplistic to the metaphysical.
 Finch also wrote several satiric vignettes modelled after the short tales of French fabulist Jean de La Fontaine.
 She mocked La Fontaine's fables, offering social criticism through biting sarcasm.
 Finch's more melancholy fare, however, gained her wider acclaim.
 Her famous poems in this sullen vein include A Nocturnal Reverie and Ardelia to Melancholy, both depicting severe depression.
 Finch also skilfully employed the Pindaric ode, exploring complex and irregular structures and rhyme schemes.
 Her most famous example of this technique is in The Spleen (written in stanzas after Cowley's manner, and first published in Charles Gildon's Miscellany of 1701), a poetic expression of her first-hand experience of depression and its effects – a condition that was popularly associated with the spleen: